Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/rewards-claiming-faq.md

 #### What portion of rewards goes to my operator?

-Operators get a fixed 10% portion rewards.
-In a future release this will be variable.
+Operators get a fixed 10% portion rewards, though this is subject to change in a future release to be variable.

 #### How can I receive rewards on testnet?

-To accumulate Rewards on Testnet for testing purposes you must be or delegate to an operator who has opted into an AVS with active rewards.
+To accumulate rewards on testnet for testing purposes you must be an operator (or delegate to one) who has opted into an AVS with active rewards.
 EigenDA is one such AVS.